anymation-iitb/anymation-iitb.github.io/pages/projects.md

 category: projects
 permalink: /projects
 ---
-# Anymation - Projects
+# ANYmation - Projects

-Welcome to the **Projects** section of **AnyMation IIT Bombay**!
+Welcome to the **Projects** section of **ANYMation IIT Bombay**!
 Below is a list of our ongoing and completed projects, showcasing a blend of creativity, animation, and technical innovation.

 ---